WongGaoZh/Blog/docs/zh-cn/README.md

 # Blog
 学习记录2

-!> You can create a `README.md` file in a subdirectory to use it as the landing page for the route.

 ## Set Page Titles from Sidebar Selection

 A page's `title` tag is generated from the _selected_ sidebar item name.
 For better SEO, you can customize the title by specifying a string after the filename.